sfdcbrewery/sriharideep.github.io/_posts/2019-05-13-SalesfroceHeorkuSlackGithubChatOps.md

 3. Data Services
 4. Security

 In this blog post, lets uncover how *collaboration* can add value to Heroku Flow.
-Heroku Flow is one stop solution that brings together Heroku Pipelines,  Review Apps, Heroku CI (https://www.heroku.com/continuous-integration) and GitHub integrations into an easy-to-use structured workflow for continuous delivery.
-With no further delay, let's setup our Heroku integration with Github:
+Heroku Flow is one stop solution that brings together Heroku Pipelines, Review Apps, Heroku CI and GitHub integrations into an easy-to-use structured workflow for continuous delivery.
+With no further delay, let's setup our Heroku Pipelines and integrate it with Github:

 1) Login to Heroku and create an application with pipeline with defaulted to staging.
 ![_config.yml]({{ site.baseurl }}/images/Slack/1.png)

 2) Configure automatic deploys and connect Github.

 ![_config.yml]({{ site.baseurl }}/images/Slack/2.png)

 3) Enable review apps which will create a new app every-time a pull request is raised in Github.
 Also, add a PROD app with the master branch.

 ![_config.yml]({{ site.baseurl }}/images/Slack/3.png)

 4) Enable Heroku CI for automated tests